 The City received a second review letter from HCD on the revised draft Element on February 1, 2022.
 The City made further revisions to the Element to address the remaining issues, and made the revised Element available on its website beginning on March 23rd for a period of ten days prior to resubmitting the Element to HCD.
 HCD issued a third comment letter on June 3, 2022 identifying one remaining comment pertaining to affirmatively furthering fair housing and offered technical assistance to staff and the consultant to incorporate additional language in the Element to address this issue and bring the Element into compliance with state Housing Element law.

-The public will continue to have opportunities to provide comments on the revised draft Housing Element, EIR, and other General Plan elements at the Burbank Planning Board and City Council public hearings, scheduled for August - September 2022.
+The City submitted the revised draft Element to HCD on August 18, 2022, and on September 7, 2022 received a compliance letter from the State.
+Public hearings on the Element were conducted before the Planning Board and City Council in August and September, and the Element was adopted by City Council on September 27, 2022.